akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/workflow-entities.md

 Oro\Bundle\WorkflowBundle\Entity\WorkflowItem

 **Description:**
-Specific instance of Worklflow, contains state of workflow - data as instance of WorkflowData, current step name and list of related entities as list of WorkflowItemEntity entities.
+Specific instance of Worklflow, contains state of workflow - data as instance of WorkflowData, current step name and list of related entities as list of WorkflowBindEntity entities.

 **Methods:**
-* **addEntity(WorkflowItemEntity)** - add new instance of related entity;
+* **addBindEntity(WorkflowBindEntity)** - add new instance of related entity;
-* **removeEntity(WorkflowItemEntity)** - remove existing related entity.
+* **removeBindEntity(WorkflowBindEntity)** - remove existing related entity.

 Workflow Item Repository
 ------------------------